twilight-wizard/nixmentors/Lab1-Intro-Web-Vagrant/Lab1.md

 ## Configure wordpress with suPHP

-SuPHP is an Apache module which runs PHP scripts with the permissions of their respective owners, for additional security.
+By default, PHP scripts are run with the permissions of the apache user (or root).
+SuPHP is an Apache module which can instead run them as the user who owns them.
+This is great for environments like MCECS, where there are a lot of different users and we can't assume they all know what they're doing.
 To get it running, you'll need to install the package, enable the module, and configure a vhost.
 Then you can make a wordpress user and chown the wordpress files to it.

 Let's begin by removing the default vhosts